 Many people now are turning to a gluten-free lifestyle, and so are avoiding flour, a common ingredient used to thicken many soups.

 If you’re looking for another way to thicken your homemade soup, consider trying cornstarch.
-It’s a gluten-free option allows you to thicken your soup effectively and not alter the taste.
+It’s a gluten-free option that allows you to thicken your soup effectively and not alter the taste.

 Cornstarch vs. flour